| Chapter 10 Approximate

 configuration.
 To define measures of internal and external force acting on

-A basis Â with unit vectors chosen following the
+the rod, we define the following variables A basis with unit vectors chosen following the

 scheme described in 10.2.2.
 We define